parryc/thevoid/templates/leflan/language_azeri.md

 -dAn
 : ablative.
 Indicates motion away from or out of an object or place.
 It has some additional uses as well.
 It can be used in comparative sentences and to mean "due to" or "because of".
 For example, <ex>_Onlar parka yağışdan getmədilər_ ⧸ We didn't go to the park because of the rain</ex>.
 It can also be used to indicate part of a whole, for example, <ex>_Bu köynəklərdən birni alıram_ ⧸ I am buying one of these shorts</ex>.

+While there is no case-marked vocative (e.g. when calling someone's name), the stress on the person's name does change.
+The stress moves left one syllable.
+For example, if someone is Əhmèd (stress on _med_) in normal conversation, they would be Ə̀hmed (stress on _əh_) when their name is being called.

 # Suffixes

 Azeri is an exclusively suffixing language when producing new words.